adrita78/Thesis/README.md

-# Geometry-Aware Relational Graph Neural Network  and Language Model for Protein-Protein Interaction Predictions.
+# Geometry-Aware Relational Graph Neural Network  and Language Model for Interaction Predictions in Heterodimeric Complexes.

 **This repository is still under construction.
 We will be adding more code and documentation soon.**